pmj/virtio-net-osx/readme.md

 of large packets, MAC address filtering/promiscuous mode, VLAN filtering, etc. are not implemented.
 Support may be added at a later date (patches welcome!).

-## Next Steps

-We should probably gather network statistics.

-Error handling should be double-checked, and correct operation on `disable()` and subsequent re-`enable()` should be verified.
-Correct freeing of all resources should also be verified.

-Currently, some
-data coming from the device is blindly trusted.
-This isn't a big deal - if we can't trust the VM container, we can't trust anything at all.
-Still, it would be nice to avoid kernel panics or infinite loops on buggy virtio device implementations, or in case of driver bugs.

-I don't know if you can run Mac OS X on any other virtual machine containers that support virtio network adapters, buf if you can, it would be nice to know if the driver works on those.

 ## Future refinements

 Longer term, if we wish to support other virtio devices, the PCI device handling